 Oak is both one of the most prolific and most valuable species of tree in North America–and for good reason.
 Oak is a dense hardwood with great structure and a beautiful grain used for a wide variety of wood products, including furniture, cabinetry, and veneer.
 With such a gorgeous and versatile wood, how much are oak trees worth?
 While it largely depends on what you mean by “worth,” a large oak tree can be worth around $184 for a landowner who owns the tree, $258 for the logger who cuts the tree, and $2,576 for the sawmill that cuts and sells the lumber.
+The numbers can range far higher for prime specimens, but it isn’t typical.
 Below is a table of oak trees and their typical values based on size and point in the value chain.

 The Three Prices of Oak